opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 =========================== ========================================

 Click **Save** and you will be redirected to the User page.
-Now we will activate your newly created seed with Google Authenticator.
+Now we will activate your newly created seed with your Google Authenticator compatible app.
+To do so click in the **Click to unhide** button in the **OTP QR code** row and you will get a QR code to scan with your smartphone.
-To do so click in the **(i)** symbol on the left of **OTP seed** now you will see a link to the google authenticator image.
-Click on it and it will open in a new browser window and an image will be displayed.
-This image can be scanned with you mobile see also: :doc:`/manual/how-tos/two_factor`

-**Save** the new user to complete this step.
+See also: :doc:`/manual/how-tos/two_factor`

 -----------------------------